desmondlzy/bloggraph/README.md

 The design is inspired by the ACM SIGGRAPH technical paper template.
 Part of the CSS and template files are modified from the theme [Newsroom](https://github.com/onweru/newsroom).

-The following fonts are bundled with Bloggraph (click for license):
+The following fonts are bundled with Bloggraph:
 [FontAwesome](https://fontawesome.com/v4.7/license/),
 [Linux Biolinum](https://www.fontsquirrel.com/license/linux-biolinum), and
 [Linux Libertine](https://www.fontsquirrel.com/license/linux-libertine).